The Legend of Ben Hall

 The Legend of Ben Hall is a 2016 Australian bushranger film.
 Written and directed by Matthew Holmes, it is based on the exploits of bushranger Ben Hall and his gang.
 The film stars Jack Martin in the title role, Jamie Coffa as John Gilbert, and William Lee as John Dunn.

-Holmes' goal with The Legend of Ben Hall was to produce a historically accurate film that focuses on the last nine months of Hall's life, when he was a well-established bushranger along with his accomplices Gilbert and Dunn.
+The film focuses on the last nine months of Hall's life, when he was a well-established bushranger along with his accomplices Gilbert and Dunn.
 It explores the relationships within the gang and depicts many of their robberies and clashes with the police.
 The film also explores the details surrounding Hall's betrayal and his controversial death at the hands of the police on 5 May 1865.

-The film was shown on 12 October 2017 at the 7º Almería Western Film Festival.
+The film premiered at Forbes before traveling to film festivals in Australia and overseas.
+It received mixed reviews from critics although its historical accuracy was praised.

 Plot

 After two years on the road and with the law closing in around him, Ben Hall has gone in hiding and is considering surrender.
 However, he is drawn back into bushranging by the reappearance of his old friend and gang member, John Gilbert.
 Reforming the gang with a new recruit John Dunn, the trio soon become the most wanted men in Australian history after a series of robberies that result in the death of two policemen.
 Ben Hall also struggles to reconcile himself with his estranged son now living with his ex-wife and the man she eloped with many years earlier.
 When the Government moves to declare the gang outlaws, the gang make plans to flee the colony, but they are sold out by a trusted friend.